 Bach at the Sem

-Since its inaugural season in 1993, the American Kantoeri, the performing group of Bach at the Sem, has presented to the communities of Concordia Seminary and St. Louis at large nearly 100 concerts of the music of premier Lutheran composer, Johann Sebastian Bach, as well as music of Schutz, Buxtehude, Mendelssohn and other Lutheran composers.
+Since its inaugural season in 1993, the American Kantoeri, the performing group of Bach at the Sem, has presented to Concordia Seminary and the St. Louis area nearly 100 concerts of the music of premier Lutheran composer, Johann Sebastian Bach, as well as the music of Schutz, Buxtehude, Mendelssohn and other Lutheran composers.
 Performances take place in the Chapel of St. Timothy and St. Titus on the Seminary grounds.
-Annual seasons generally include three or four choral concerts—featuring major works, cantatas, and motets—and one concert focused primarily on organ works of Bach, as well as other composers.
+Annual seasons generally include four choral concerts featuring major works, cantatas and motets.

 For more information, visit: http://bach.csl.edu/

 The Pamela Anne Prevallet Memorial Fund seeks original hymn texts from Concordia Seminary students who are serving as vicars.